 Our Market Prices are before any applicable Price Protection Programs are taken into account.
 Click here if you want to see our current market and price protection plan prices.

-Pandemics and wars, and related supply chain and commodity shortages, have created a lot of market volatility.
+Pandemics and wars, government shutdowns and debt defaults, and rising interest rates and the economy have created a lot of market volatility.
 As a result, our price protection plans are subject to change.
 If recent events are any guide, we recommend that you lock your price by acting now, especially if you can't afford to pay a higher price.

 Of course, it's also possible that prices will go down.
 We wouldn't bet on that happening any time soon, but if we had a working crystal ball we would own a tropical island in the Pacific instead of a propane marketing business!

 What we can say with a high degree of certainty is that price protection should deliver what it' supposed to deliver -- shelter from price volatility.